 *Please note that loans set to default 12/31 may default earlier in the month for plan year end reporting.
 Contact our Service Center to get specific details on your individual loan.

 Tax withholding does not apply if the loan default is your only distribution.
 If you receive a distribution of cash or property in addition to the loan default, tax withholding will apply to the entire distribution, but the withholding amount will not exceed the amount of cash or property (other than employer securities) you receive in addition to the default.
-You may not roll over the amount of a defaulted plan loan that is a taxable deemed distribution.

 Review the Special Tax Notice Regarding Plan Payments